nsw logo NSW Government

 • the times at which work is carried out

-• any arrangements at the workplace or workplaces relating to overtime or shift work.
+• arrangements at the workplace or workplaces relating to overtime or shift work.

-Should negotiations fail, contact us and an Inspector will be appointed to assist with resolving the determination the of work groups.
+Should negotiations fail, contact SafeWork NSW on 13 10 50 and an inspector will be appointed to assist with resolving the determination of the work groups.

 • labour hire staff and the employees at a manufacturing site